Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-In this program, you’ll gain the practical and technical skills to work with civil engineers on the research, design and construction of infrastructure projects.
+In this program, you’ll gain the practical and technical skills to work with civil engineers on the design and construction of infrastructure projects.

+Accredited by Engineers Australia, this course provides a pathway to an engineering degree.
 Civil and structural engineering involves the design and construction of roads, airports, railways, buildings, bridges, dams and drainage systems.

-You’ll develop skills in:
+You’ll develop skills:

 - using computer-aided drafting (CAD) software to produce detailed drawings, plans and designs for construction work